 might create a false sense of security.
 So, let’s have a closer look.

-JQL is a query language to search for tickets on a JIRA instance. …
+JQL is a query language to search for tickets on a JIRA instance.
+Unlike SQL, it doesn’t allow to modify any data. …

 Spring is a widely used and established Java application framework.
 The Page Object Pattern is the de-facto standard for implementing UI tests in an object-oriented manner.
 In this article, we will learn how we can combine the two to simplify writing these tests.
 We will use an Appium test (executed with JUnit) as an example.
 For Selenium, the code remains mostly the same.
 For other test automation tools, the concept applies too.